hmeiland/amlhpc/README.md

 CI_WORKSPACE=<name of your Azure MAchine Learning Workspace>
 ```

-In the Azure Machine Learning environment, the CI_RESOURCE_GROUP and CI_SORKGROUP are normally set, so you only need to export SUBSCRIPTION.
+In the Azure Machine Learning environment, the CI_RESOURCE_GROUP and CI_WORKGROUP are normally set, so you only need to export SUBSCRIPTION.

 # sinfo